priyatam/reactor/README.md

 ## Design

-Note: This feature will be removed after Rework is included.
+Note: Sass will be removed after Rework is incorporated.

 `import` Sass and CSS files from within your JavaScript component files: